KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 ![](new-marketing-strategy/google-pretty-prairie-united-methodist-church-report-a-problem.png)

 ### Facebook

+#### Facebook Sharing

+#### Facebook Advertisement

 Based on feedback, members of the church and surrounding community are more likely to be on Facebook than Twitter.
 So, we would first consider the option of reaching people via Facebook.

-#### Facebook Sharing
 Outreach can be done for free through Facebook sharing.

-#### Facebook Advertisement
-Outreach can also be done by paying to advertise the church's Facebook page to people located within Pretty Prairie and its surrounding area, using Facebook's "Reach people near your business" a.k.a.
-"Local Awareness" ad option.
+Outreach can also be done by paying to advertise the church's Facebook page to people located within Pretty Prairie and its surrounding area.

 Notably, this may reach a different demographic segment than other forms of advertisement.

 The Facebook advertisement program defaults to $50 spend for 1 week, advertising to both genders, ages 18 to 65+.

-Choose the objective for your campaign: "Local Awareness"
+Facebook's "Reach people near your business" a.k.a.
+"Local Awareness" ad option
 ![](new-marketing-strategy/facebook-page-advertisement-choose-objective.png)

-Facebook Page advertisement preview
+Facebook page advertisement preview
 ![](new-marketing-strategy/facebook-page-advertisement-preview.png)

 ##Public at Large